-At the Kansas City Repertory Theatre, he has contributed to productions of King Lear, Gee’s Bend, and The Drawer Boy.
-This season, he is writing the program essay for the Rep production of Death of a Salesman.
+At the Kansas City Repertory Theatre, he has contributed to productions of King Lear, Gee’s Bend, The Drawer Boy, and Death of a Salesman.

-Dr. Canfield teaches Shakespeare and Foundations of Theatre at UMKC, and is a professor of English and Humanities at National American University.
+Dr. Canfield teaches Shakespeare and Foundations of Theatre at UMKC, first-year writing seminars at Park University, and is a professor of English and Humanities at National American University.
 In his spare time, he is a writer and reviewer for KC Stage magazine.
 He also has been a new script reader for for the Unicorn Theatre and an adjudicator for the Blue Star program through Kansas City's Starlight Theatre.

 The Circle Theatre (1962-67)